bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 2. **Familiarize yourself with Sysdig (optional):** Setting up Sysdig can provide comprehensive insights into your project's performance and resource utilization.
 However, it is not mandatory for requesting a quota increase and you can use a different system to provide the information the Platform Services Team requires to process your request increase.
 If you are using it we provide more information in the section

+3. **Get in touch with the Platform Services Team** This process suggests good communication from your team and the Platform Services Team particularly if you have questions prior your quota increase request, please reach out to them at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca) and enter  subject: Quota request with your inquiry.

 ## Steps to request quota increase

 ### Step 1: Access the Platform Product Registry